Here’s a tongue-in-cheek piece of fun. If we were to describe, metaphorically, the material of which our heart is made, what would it be?

 Rubber?
 A promiscuous heart that wears protection as it often treads where it shouldn’t.
 It tyres easily because, when the wheel turns, this heart goes along for the ride.
 Thank goodness it’s waterproof; I cannot tell you how many times it’s been in hot water.
 No need to treat this heart with kid gloves.
 If it requires medicating, prescribe latex.

-I Can Hear Your Heartbeat sings Chris Rea, the sound of you is so sweet.
+I Can Hear Your Heartbeat sings Chris Rea, and it’s a sweet sound.

 If a tune pops into your head please please please let me know, and I’ll make a list for another post.